What is a secondary source?

 How do I find secondary sources?

-Secondary sources are a lot easier to come by than primary ones.
+Secondary sources are a lot easier to come by than primary sources.
 Secondary sources will help you find introductory information about your research.
-Encyclopaedia entries are secondary sources, so too are commentaries, reviews, and criticisms.
+Encyclopaedia entries are secondary sources, and so are commentaries, reviews, and criticisms.

 Any material which summarizes research undertaken by someone else is a secondary source.
 A project you complete, if consulted by someone else and used in their research, is a secondary source.

 Why do I need secondary sources?

 Secondary sources will provide you with different ideas and standpoints about the subject you are researching.
 Each text will have its own bias and will look at the subject from a different angle, so by reading secondary sources you are engaging with multiple interpretations of the same event.

 This broad reading gives you a solid foundation to analyze the event/text/object while acknowledging the bias and outlook of research professionals.
 By engaging in the reading of secondary sources, you are also backing up your arguments with the support of well-known experts in the field.
 Without reading secondary sources, you cannot be sure if your argument is valid, or if you are plagiarizing.